 The /var/adm directory contains data files generated by administrative programs such as acct and wtmp.
 The data that these programs generate can vary widely from system to system and over time.
-For example, if you
+For example, if you create a /var/adm/acct file, it can grow by 50 kB a day for a large system and by 5 kB a day for a workstation.

 As a general guideline for system accounting, you should allot 10 kB per day for workstations and 100 kB per day for larger systems.
-Refer to the System Administration guide for more information on the space requirements for system accounting.
+Refer to System Administration for more information on the space requirements for system accounting.